sseanliu/chatgpt-custom-shortcuts-pro/README.md

 █████████████████████████████████
 ```

-If you’d like to help maintain this extension and can set up a GitHub repo to kick off the community, contact me via the support hub link at bottom of this page.
+#### If you’d like to help maintain this extension and can set up a GitHub repo to kick off the community, contact me via the support hub link at bottom of this page.
 ---

+#### [4.14.2025]
+##### Improved or Fixed
+- Scrolling offset adjusted based on whether TopBarToBottom is active.
+- Scrolling speed tweaked
+- GSAP implemented in more of the css tweaks

 #### [4.14.2025]
 ##### Added